bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-6--pulse-ox/README.md

 * Design considerations
   - Finger hole size
     - Big enough for variety of finger sizes BUT
-    - The smaller the distance betweent the red LED and photodiode, the stronger your reading will be
+    - The smaller the distance between the red LED and photodiode, the stronger your reading will be
   - LED and photodiode hole size
     - Red LED, photodiode, and IR LED are different sizes!
       - Red LED is ~5.3 mm in diameter